AGumbert/EEG-Data-Processing/README.md

 to store outputs, performing high/low pass filtering of data, and the bin/epoch processes.

-See file headers for more information on acknowledgements pertaining to each specific file.
+See file headers for more information about acknowledgements pertaining to each specific file.

 -----------------------------------------------------------------------